llmworkshop/llmworkshop.github.io/index.md

 Gerry Kian Woon Chng, Executive Director in Deloitte (co-chair of Singapore’s AI Technical Committee)

+## Date
+*July 1, 2024*

+## Venue
+This workshop will be a part of AsiaCCS’2024, which will take place in PARKROYAL on Beach Road Hotel.

 ## Program (under construction)
 *9:00 – 9:45:* Talk 1